meejah/txtorcon/docs/walkthrough.rst

  * change the configuration;
  * get some information from Tor;
  * listen for events;
- * and send a NEWNYM signal.
+ * and send a NEWNYM_ signal.

-All the code examples are also in the ``walkthrough`` directory.
+All the code examples are also in the `walkthrough directory`_.

 Install txtorcon in a virtualenv
 --------------------------------